Mathematics of three-phase electric power: Diagrams

 The below images demonstrate how a system of six wires delivering three phases from an alternator may be replaced by just three.
 A three-phase transformer is also shown.

 Balanced loads

-Generally, in electric power systems, the loads are distributed as evenly as is practical between the phases.
+Generally, in electric power systems, the loads are distributed as evenly as is practical among the phases.
 It is usual practice to discuss a balanced system first and then describe the effects of unbalanced systems as deviations from the elementary case.